openpnp/openpnp/Vision-Solutions.md

 In the spirit of the holistic approach described above, this step goes both ways: The fiducial will get its Z coordinate, and the nozzle will get its approximate head offsets in X, Y (these will be calibrated to better precision later).

 For multi-nozzle machines, the first nozzle (default nozzle) will serve as the head Z reference.
-All the other nozzles will be adjusted to the same reference.
+All the other nozzles will be adjusted to the same Z reference.

+## Down-looking Camera Offsets

+For machines with multiple down-looking camera on the same head, the additional cameras equally need to calibrate head offsets.
+Move the camera to the primary calibration fiducial and accept the solution.

+## Up-looking Camera Offsets

+Up-looking cameras (also known as "bottom cameras") cannot look at the calibration fiducial, obviously, so they are calibrated against a nozzle tip.
+Load the smallest nozzle tip that you can reliably detect (it may take some trial and error).